 How do tile colors affect room appearance?

-Are tiles suitable for all rooms in a home?
+Are tiles suitable for all rooms?

 Why are textures important in tile design?

-How do tiles support long-term interior design?
+How do tiles support long-term design?